suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 ## Tending to massively broken systems [](#post) [](#bookmark)
 [`22 July 2024`](#lead) `/` ${window.util.count('p:has(> [href="#lead"]) ~ *')}

-> *A kernel issue so massive, unprecedented, impactful: why is it we tend to care about our technical dependencies only after the failsafes have broken?*
+> *A kernel issue so massive, unprecedented, impactful —  why is it we only start caring about our technical dependencies after the failsafes have been broken?*

 Leaving the house without a phone, being offline in a new city, losing access to an important account; these are things we generally try to avoid.
 The smallest hiccup in our technical routines makes us not only deeply uncomfortable, but increasingly, incapable.
-Faced with this, why are we not concerned about *all* the flimsy technical layers and facbrics that envelop our lives, *before* they rip and tear?
+Faced with this, why are we not more concerned about all the flimsy technical layers and facbrics that envelop our lives, *before* they imminently rip?

 While the double Crowdstrike + Azure security whammy unfolding over the weekend has everyone up its arms, on any normal day our technical concerns rarely start before most system foundations have given out.
-When a security patch pushed by Crowdstrike on Thursday did just that and rendering millions of Windows devices inoperable in the process — cost projections are now running in the billions, with almost as many lives and occupations afflicted and no less concerned sysadmin faces.
+When a security patch pushed by Crowdstrike on Thursday did just that — rendering millions of Windows devices inoperable in the process — cost projections are now running in the billions, with almost as many lives and occupations afflicted and no less concerned sysadmin faces.
 A wake-up call, if you or any of your company devices were unlucky enough to have been fed the unduly update.

-As specialists scramble to a solution (complicated by how affected devices have been ‘soft-bricked’ and are difficult to debug remotely), folks on the ground have been met with the harsh reality of all the critical computational work we have since outsourced.
+As IT specialists scramble to a solution (complicated by how affected devices have been ‘soft-bricked’ and are difficult to debug remotely), folks on the ground have been met with a harsh reality of all the critical computational work we have since outsourced.
 We haven’t completely forgotten how to operate a pen and paper, but we are close.
-I don’t lament this apperant loss of skill, but am worried about the finer print of our technical contract: *we are blind to how technologies fail us, all the time*.
+I don’t lament this apparent loss of skill, but am worried about the finer print of our technical contract: *we are blind to how technologies fail us, all the time*.

 ### Being system illiterate